 If you want to follow the instruction in the comfort of your how home, or anyplace with WIFI and app, I recommend Beachbody on Demand with the following programs:

 - P90x2.
 The first phase of P90X2 involves 4 weeks of mobility exercises utilizing the foam roller, stability ball and medicine balls.

 - PiYo is a flowing combination of Pilates and Yoga moves

 - MaxInsanity:30 workouts offer dynamic lateral and balance movements, running drill and plyometric focused

 Another in Home Favorite of mine is TRX

-If you are not into the TRX or Beachbody programs, click here to learn more about my injury prevention program that I dominate with during the transitional and preparation phase of training using bands and dumbbells.
+If you are not into the TRX or Beachbody programs, click here to learn more about my injury prevention program.
 After I master the basics, I do vary the movements, advance the intensity and difficulty every few weeks for variety while keeping then general movement pattern similar.